microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-subscribetotone.md

 ---
 title: "call: subscribeToTone"
 description: "Subscribe to DTMF (dual-tone multi-frequency signaling).
-This allows you to be notified when the user presses keys on a 'Dialpad'."
+It allows you to be notified when the user presses keys on a 'Dialpad'."
 author: "rahulva-msft"
 ms.localizationpriority: medium
 ms.prod: "cloud-communications"